cemo/shiro-jersey/README.md

 ### Resources ######
 #### Hello Resource ######
+The hello resource takes one parameter and displays a plain text message with the given parameter.

 [http://localhost:9080/api/hello/buddy](http://localhost:9080/api/hello/buddy)

 #### Admin Resource ######
 The admin resource can only be accessed by users with role admin.

 [http://localhost:9080/api/admin](http://localhost:9080/api/admin)

 ### Running the Sample Project ######